t-crest/patmos/c/apps/s4noc/README.md

 # The S4NOC

-These applications are used to explain the usage of S4NOC with Patmos.
+These applications are used to explore the usage of S4NOC with Patmos.

+If you are looking for the initial evaluation of the S4NOC, please refer to the [s4noc-2019](../s4noc-2019/README.md) folder.

 We use the T-CREST multicore to evaluate the S4NOC.
 General build instructions of T-CREST in [Main README](../../../README.md).